Tristram Gilman: Personal life

 Gilman married Elizabeth Sayer (1747–1790), a native of Wells, Maine, around the time he began his ministry at the Old Ledge Church.
 He survived his wife for almost nineteen years, after her death on November 20, 1790.

 Their eldest daughter, Elizabeth Gilman (1776–1851), married Francis Brown, an 1805 graduate of Dartmouth College and later its third president.
 Their son was Samuel Gilman Brown.
 Samuel's son, another Francis Brown, was a theologian.

 Theodosia, another daughter, was born in 1788.

 In 1789, Gilman had published The Right Education of Children Recommended by Samuel Hall Publishers in Boston.

 Death

 Gilman died in 1809, aged 73.
 He is buried near the former site of his church, in the Ledge Cemetery, alongside his wife.
 (It is said in at least one source that his headstone rests immediately in front of the extant granite threshold of his former church, but the church was located across Gilman Road, and there are old gravestones immediately behind the granite.)
 His son-in-law, Francis Brown, was invited to preach before the Congregational church.
-Brown accepted the position of pastor, with the proviso that the church, which had been in use for nearly eighty years, be discontinued.
+Brown accepted the position of pastor, with the proviso that the church building, which had been in use for nearly eighty years, be discontinued.
 The second church (known as Old Sloop) was built in 1818, at the eastern corner of Main and Bridge Streets (at present-day 121 Main Street), but it was abandoned in 1868 and torn down in 1879.